POCKLINGTON & DISTRICT U3A: Information Sheet

 The core of activities is provided through interest groups that meet in hired rooms, members’ homes or out of doors.
 These groups run on a self-help basis and are led by members.
 An annual Information Booklet provides members with details of all the groups and their activities.
 Further details are then obtained by contacting the Group Leaders or at the monthly Drop-in meetings held on the first Thursday of the month at The Community Centre, Burnby Hall, Pocklington, from 10 a.m. to 12 noon.
 Here, members and prospective members can come along for a coffee and a chat and get up-to-date information about events and activities.

-For those with access to the internet, our website is at www.pocklingtonu3a.org.uk and provides information about the groups and the Committee.
-Certain information on the website, for example the Group Leaders’ contact details, is available only to members.
-Anyone who is interested in starting a group should discuss the proposal with the Vice-Chair or any member of the Committee.
+For those with access to the internet, our website www.pocklingtonu3a.org.uk provides information about the groups and the Committee.
+Certain information on the website, for example the Group Leaders’ contact details, is available only to members when they have Signed In.
+Anyone who is interested in starting a group should discuss the proposal with the Vice Chairman or any member of the Committee.

 New members are invited to a welcome meeting that enables them to meet members of the Committee, along with other new members, and to ask any questions they may have about the organisation and its many activities.
 An invitation to this meeting is sent to out with the membership card.

 The Third Age Trust is the national umbrella organisation for UK U3As and operates through a National Executive Committee to support the network of affiliated U3As throughout the country.
 All U3As are members of the Third Age Trust and must abide by the Objects and Principles it lays down.
 It encourages the formation of new U3As, publishes the ‘Third Age’ news magazine and organises conferences at various venues in the UK.